What is a life cycle?

 Definition

-A project management life cycle is a framework comprising a set of distinct high-level stages required to transform an idea of concept into reality in an orderly and efficient manner.
+A project life cycle is a framework comprising a set of distinct high-level stages required to transform an idea of concept into reality in an orderly and efficient manner.

 Life cycles offer a systematic and organised way to undertake project-based work and can be viewed as the structure underpinning deployment.